Teo A. Babun: Ministry, activism, and controversies

-On February 12, 2019 he was accused of being a “public enemy and a mercenary” of Cuba by Granma, Cuba's official publication of the Central Committee of the Communist Party.
+On February 12, 2019, he was accused of being a “public enemy and a mercenary” of Cuba by Granma, Cuba's official publication of the Central Committee of the Communist Party.
 He was charged with trying to create discord among Evangelical Church Leaders in Cuba by “providing them with misleading information and enticing them to commit acts of disobedience with promises of humanitarian aid.”
 In interviews with Radio & Television Marti, Babun defended his efforts to unify the Evangelical Church Leaders around a shared advocacy campaign to obtain greater Freedom of Religion and Belief language in a new constitution scheduled for a referendum on February 24, 2019.

-In 2021 OAA expanded its international advocacy work on Freedom of Religion & Belief to include Nicaragua.
-It also built its local capacity of faith-based partners in the Central American Northern Triangle Countries of Honduras, El Salvador, and Guatemala to participate in The United States Agency for International Development’s (USAID) efforts to help address the drivers of irregular migration to the United States.
+In 2021, OAA expanded its international advocacy work on Freedom of Religion & Belief to include Nicaragua.
+It also built its local capacity of faith-based partners in the Central American Northern Triangle Countries of Honduras, El Salvador, and Guatemala to participate in The United States Agency for International Development's (USAID) efforts to help address the drivers of irregular migration to the United States.

-In 2022 he advocated for religion freedom and belief for Nicaragua and Cuba at the Oslo Freedom Forum in Geneva where he lead a panel discussion titled “America’s Wars: How to Defend Human Rights and Religion in Cuba, Nicaragua, and Venezuela”, and at the Summit of the Americas in Los Angeles, where he also spoke at side events against the authoritarian governments of Cuba, Venezuela, and Nicaragua.
+In 2022, he advocated for religion freedom and belief for Nicaragua and Cuba at the Oslo Freedom Forum in Geneva where he led a panel discussion titled “America’s Wars: How to Defend Human Rights and Religion in Cuba, Nicaragua, and Venezuela”, and at the Summit of the Americas in Los Angeles, where he also spoke at side events against the authoritarian governments of Cuba, Venezuela, and Nicaragua.
 On October 1 of the same year, Babun received the Outstanding Community Service Award from The Florida Faith-Based and Community-Based Advisory Council, in an event that brought together Miami-Dade County elected officials and faith community leaders to better engage, communicate, and collaborate to help build Miami and its communities.

+On June 25, 2024, Babun spearheaded an initiative in Washington, D.C., advocating for the establishment of a commission to develop transition plans for Cuba amidst its ongoing turmoil.
+The commission aims to draw from the lessons of post-Soviet Union transitions and discuss strategies to address these challenges.
+With over half a million Cubans immigrating to the U.S. between 2022 and 2023, American interests are closely connected to this issue.
+The roundtable was attended by more than 30 stakeholders in Cuban affairs and U.S. inter-agency representatives.